 Sixteen of 19 teams had a 3.0 or higher in the fall 2012 semester.

-Under Mitchell's leadership, academic success for student-athletes has flourished at UofL.
-More than half of all students within the athletics program consistently achieve a 3.0 grade point average each semester.
-Graduation rates for student-athletes have improved to all-time highs.
-Computer access, tutorial services, objective-based study halls and a new student retention program are among the significant advancements since his arrival.
+Under Mitchell's leadership, academic success for student-athletes has flourished.
+More than half of all students within the athletics program consistently achieve a 3.0 or better grade point average each semester.
+Graduation rates for student-athletes have reached all-time highs.
+Computer access, tutorial services, objective-based study hall program and career services are among significant advancements since his arrival.
 Additionally, several student-athlete organization have been created and managed under his leadership including, Chi Alpha Sigma Student-Athlete Honor Society, Cardinal Athletic Pre-Med Society, Louisville International Family Enrichment Program and Student Athletes of Color Combining Opportunity and Responsibility for Excellence.

-Active in the community, Mitchell has served on various boards including 100 Black Men of America, Clear Channel Communications, Amobi Okoye Foundation, National Collegiate 100 and Chestnut Street YMCA.
-He is a member of Black Coaches and Administrators (BCA), National Consortium for Academics and Sport (NCAS) and the N4A.
-He also serves as the primary advisor for the Collegiate 100, a mentoring organization he chartered at UofL in 2004.
+Active in the community, Mitchell has also served on various boards including 100 Black Men of America, Clear Channel Communications, Amobi Okoye Foundation and Chestnut Street YMCA.
+He currently serves as the primary advisor for the Collegiate 100, a mentoring organization he chartered at the University of Louisville in 2004.

-A native of Eastville, Va., Mitchell graduated from Northampton High School and continued his education at Wake Forest University, where he earned both his bachelor's (1992) and master's (1995) degrees.
+Mitchell graduated from Northampton High School in Eastville, VA and continued his education at Wake Forest University, where he earned both his bachelor's (1992) and master's (1995) degrees.